Operation Mersad: Operations Eternal Light and Mersad

-The operation started on 26 July 1988.
+The MEK's offensive, code-named Operation Eternal Light, began on 26 July 1988.
+The ensuing Iranian counteroffensive was known as Operation Mersad.
 Iranian forces evacuated Qasr-e Shirin and Sarpol-e Zahab as a result.

 These two towns were to be used by the MEK to push further into Iran.
 On 26 July, the MEK advanced further into Iran and captured Kerend-e Gharb and Islamabad-e Gharb.
 They also captured key strongholds along the Baghdad-Tehran highway.
 The MEK met scant resistance from the limited numbers of Revolutionary Guards, which were promptly defeated, pushing 145 km (90 mi) deep into Iran towards the provincial capital city of Kermanshah.
 Iran's Kurdish fighters did slow the advance, allowing time for the Iranians to prepare their counteroffensive.

 The MEK's next target was the provincial capital city of Kermanshah, with a population of 500,000.
 The Iranian regime allowed the MEK to advance to the city but had prepared an ambush.
-This counterattack, called Operation Mersad was led by Lieutenant General Ali Sayyad Shirazi.
+This counterattack, called Operation Mersad, was led by Lieutenant General Ali Sayad Shirazi.
 Iran cut off MEK's supply lines.

-As the Iraqi airforce did not venture beyond Islamabad-e Gharb, Iranian airforce attacked the MEK forces.
+As the Iraqi air force did not venture beyond Islamabad-e Gharb, Iranian air force attacked the MEK forces.
 Iranian Air Force F-4 Phantoms bombed MEK convoys on the Kermanshah highway, followed by Army Aviation helicopters using anti-tank missiles.
 Most enemy armour was destroyed, in a miniature version of the Highway of Death during the Persian Gulf War.

 On 31 July, Iran drove MEK forces out of Qasr-e-Shirin and Sarpol Zahab, though the MEK claimed to have "voluntarily withdrawn" from the towns.
 Iran estimated that 4,500 MEK soldiers were killed, while 400 Iranian soldiers died.
 Many senior MEK commanders were killed, and many MEK militants were not given quarter.
 Iranian officials claimed they destroyed 200 tanks and 700 other vehicles.

 The Iranian successes during Operation Mersad were partially because of effective coordination between the Army and the Revolutionary Guard.